 Here are some common reasons employees leave organizations, and some effective ways you can build a stronger organizational culture that doesn’t suffer from them.

 Recognition for a job well done is a crucial element of employee engagement and retention.
-A study by Bersin and Associates found that “Companies that scored in the top 20 percent for building a ‘recognition-rich culture’ actually had 31 percent lower voluntary turnover rates.”
+A study by Bersin and Associates found that “Companies that scored in the top 20% for building a ‘recognition-rich culture’ actually had 31% lower voluntary turnover rates.”

 Recognizing employee contributions is one of the easiest and most cost-effective ways to improve retention.
-Despite that, in the same study Bersin and Associates found that only 58 percent of employees were aware that a recognition program actually existed at their company.
+Despite that, in the same study Bersin and Associates found that only 58% of employees were aware that a recognition program actually existed at their company.

 Not all forms of recognition are created equal, and although tenure-based recognition programs are prevalent, they aren’t often as impactful as others.
 In a tenure-based system, employees are recognized for the amount of time they’ve stuck around, rather than the actual contributions they’ve made to the organization.
-Although tenure-based systems fail to effectively recognize employee contributions, about 87 percent of recognition systems are tenure based.
+Although tenure-based systems fail to effectively recognize employee contributions, about 87% of recognition systems are based on tenure.

 So how do you improve on the tenure-based model?
 There are a few simple guidelines for employee recognition you can follow to help maximize the impact of employee recognition.